 The program provides a foundation in educational research methods and a strong core of seven courses in the theory and practice of adult learning, including emphasis in development of facilitation skills, as well as the design and delivery of adult learning programs.
-Upon completion of the foundation and core courses, students choose one of three concentration areas: adult literacy, human resource development (learning in the workplace) or teaching and learning with technology.
+Upon completion of the foundation and core courses, students choose one of three concentration areas: adult literacy, human resource development (learning in the workplace), or instructional design and technology.
 The last course in the program, a capstone seminar in action learning, reunites students from all three concentrations for a comprehensive synthesis experience as they work in action learning teams to solve a real problem of strategic importance to an organization in the community.

 A unique feature of the program is the learning portfolio, maintained in an online journal (blog) format.
 The learning portfolio, in combination with the capstone seminar, replaces a comprehensive examination requirement.
 For the portfolio, students write reflective blog entries during each of the core and concentration courses.
 During the program, selected assignments are posted to the blog to document personal growth and learning over time.
 At the end of the program, students create a synthesis of their learning in an essay format or through creation of a digital story.
 The portfolio serves as a demonstration of the graduate’s abilities to a prospective employer and can be added to a student’s resume.
 Throughout, the program utilizes students’ experiences in working with adults as learners to unite theory with practice and emphasizes 21st-century technologies for teaching and learning.

 Student learning outcomes

 Upon completion of the program, students will be able to:

 - Demonstrate the ability to articulate a personal philosophy of adult learning practice that enables students to work effectively as leaders and facilitators to improve adult learning and promote diversity, equity and inclusion in the workplace